Henry-Cevallos/ECommerceBackEnd/README.md

 ## Final Thoughts

 This project was fun to work on.
 It was a stressful time learning the intricacies of Entity Framework.
 Most of my struggle came from constructing the models in a way such that I would be able to cleanly delete with now primary/foreign key exceptions.
 After looking at documentation and getting help from my course instructor I was able to get the API functioning as intended.
 Any resonable person may be looking at my API with a questioning face wondering why the client is able to extract sensitive information such as passwords and credit card details with ease.
-I undertand and acknowledge these falws within the API and plan to add some type of encryption soon.
+I understand and acknowledge these flaws within the API and plan to add some type of encryption soon.
 For now this project just illustrates some of my knowledge wtih backends, specifically SQL and the .NET and Entity Framework.